Mirebeau/HamiltonFastMarching/Readme.md

 ## Latest version

 The latest version of this program is available on the Github repository [HamiltonFastMarching](https://github.com/Mirebeau/HamiltonFastMarching).
-See also the illustrating [notebooks](http://nbviewer.jupyter.org/urls/rawgithub.com/Mirebeau/AdaptiveGridDiscretizations/master/Summary.ipynb).
+See also the illustrating Python [notebooks](https://github.com/Mirebeau/AdaptiveGridDiscretizations), and their [online summary](http://nbviewer.jupyter.org/urls/rawgithub.com/Mirebeau/AdaptiveGridDiscretizations/master/Summary.ipynb).

-The present version is part of a submission to the [Image Processing On Line](http://www.ipol.im) journal.
+A version of this program was submitted to the [Image Processing On Line](http://www.ipol.im) journal.
 It was validated as reproducible research, and supplemented with an online [demo](http://ipol-geometry.loria.fr/~kerautre/ipol_demo/DemoIPOL_LORIA-Geom_HFM/).

 ## Program description
 This code implements a Fast-Marching solver with adaptive stencils.
 It computes distance maps and shortest paths with respect to a variety of metrics, on a domain discretized on a cartesian grid.
 Typical uses include motion planning and image segmentation.
 The code features: